AIP Content Page

 – A Value Investing Portfolio Management Guide –

-The Arbor Investment Planner Portfolios are real-time portfolios that are a part of my personal retirement plan.
-I share these portfolios with my membership.
+The AAAMP is a real-time portfolio that is a part of my personal retirement plan.
+I share the portfolio with my membership.
 This includes a detailed asset allocation, individual percentages allocated to each investment, and precise instructions (trade alerts) to any changes I make in the portfolio.

 My objective is to provide an easy to follow portfolio management guide for self-directed investors.
 My subscribers have varying amounts of time to do their own research (most are busy being successful in other areas).
 But everyone can use a stabilizing voice of reason when it comes to keeping their emotions in check, especially at critical moments (i.e. market tops, market lows).